 Finally, in the 2003 anime version, Lust's shtick was to tempt desperate alchemists into creating the Philosopher's stone with her help.
 Her backstory contains at least one concrete example of an alchemist she 'inspired' into making the attempt, though her method on the Elrics boiled more down into "make the philosopher's stone or I kill Al."

-The Behelits from Berserk are a means to summon the Godhand, four evil demonic gods who offer their bearers the chance to become demonic Apostles (or in the case of those bearing a Crimson Behelit such as Griffith, a new member of the Godhand) in exchange for the sacrifice of those closest to them, who are transported to hell along with the one presented with the deal and marked with the Godhand's Brand of Sacrifice if the bearer should accept, at which point the monsters come out of the woodwork to eat them alive.
+The Behelits from Berserk are a means to summon the Godhand, evil demonic gods who offer their bearers the chance to become demonic Apostles (or in the case of those bearing a Crimson Behelit, a new member of the Godhand) in exchange for the sacrifice of those closest to them, who are transported to hell along with the one presented with the deal and marked with the Godhand's Brand of Sacrifice if the bearer should accept, at which point the monsters come out of the woodwork to eat them alive.
 They're particularly insidious because they are activated by their bearer hitting the Despair Event Horizon, making the bearer particularly receptive to the Godhand's offer.

 In Chrono Crusade, demons need a type of spiritual energy called astral energy to use their powers and survive.
 Typically they use their horns to siphon the energy from their surroundings, but when a demon's horns are broken or for some other reason they need to augment their intake, demons can make a contract with a human.
 The demon serves the human they make the contract with, in exchange for the demon being able to drain their soul in place of astral energy, shortening the human's lifespan drastically.
 Most of the demons who make contracts in the series follow the typical archetype of being tricksters, but the title character subverts this.
 He makes a contract with Rosette, a nun, so that he is able to use his powers to help her save his brother, both of whom had befriended him.
 Throughout the series Chrono questions his decision to make the contract, causing quite a lot of his angstier moments.